withastro/astro/docs/src/pages/guides/deploy.md

 Then, set up a new project on [Netlify](https://netlify.com) from your chosen Git provider.

-If you don't want to use the `netlify.toml`, when you go to [Netlify](https://netlify.com) and set up up a new project from Git, input the following settings:
+If you don't want to use the `netlify.toml`, when you go to [Netlify](https://netlify.com) and set up a new project from Git, input the following settings:

 - **Build Command:** `astro build` or `npm run build`
 - **Publish directory:** `dist`